Phileosopher/commonplace/lawsaxioms.md

 Forbidden Fruit Effect - We want things more when we can't have them.

 Gérson's Law - The most advantageous decision will disregard [ethics](morality.md).

+Gilbert's Law - The person who decides to perform a task is always responsible to find the best way to accomplish it.

 Goal-Gradient Effect - The closer someone is to a goal, the faster they approach it.